Symmetry protection of topological order in one-dimensional quantum spin systems

-Let us now discuss the topological order, from the viewpoint of ``edge physics''.
-Here we apply the idea similar to what was used to characterize the quantum spin Hall insulator~\cite {PhysRevLett.95.146802}.
-As long as the gap does not close in the bulk, we may focus on the nearly degenerate groundstates corresponding to the edge states.
-The spin-$S$ AKLT state with open boundary conditions has a spin-$S/2$ edge degree of freedom at each end, and thus $(S+1)$-fold degeneracy at each end.
+Let us now discuss the topological phase, from the viewpoint of ``edge physics''.
+Here we apply the idea similar to what was used to characterize the quantum spin Hall insulator.~\cite {PhysRevLett.95.146802} As long as the gap does not close in the bulk, we may focus on the nearly degenerate ground states corresponding to the edge states.
+The spin-$S$ AKLT state with open boundary conditions has a spin-$ S/2 $ edge degree of freedom at each end, and thus $(S+1)$-fold degeneracy at each end.
 In general, if we introduce a perturbation to the Hamiltonian, the edge degeneracy is expected to be lifted.
-However, if the edge spin is half-integer, namely for the odd-$S$ AKLT state, as long as the Hamiltonian has the time-reversal symmetry, the two-fold Kramers degeneracy at each edge should remain.
+However, if the edge spin is half-integer, namely for the odd-$S$ AKLT state, as long as the Hamiltonian has time-reversal symmetry, the two-fold Kramers degeneracy at each edge should remain.
 As a consequence, the odd-$S$ AKLT state must be separated from a trivial disordered state by a quantum phase transition.
-In this sense, the topological order in the odd-$S$ AKLT state is robust and protected by time-reversal symmetry.
+In this sense, the topological phase in the odd-$S$ AKLT state is robust and protected by time-reversal symmetry.

-On the other hand, for the even-$S$ AKLT state, the edge spin is integer.
+On the other hand, for the even-$S$ AKLT state, the edge spin is an integer.
 Thus the degeneracy is lifted by a generic perturbation even if the Hamiltonian is invariant under time reversal, because there is no Kramers degeneracy.
-Nevertheless, a similar argument on the edge states implies that some kind of topological order also exists in the even-$S$ AKLT state.
-Namely, as long as the SU(2) symmetry is kept, the SU(2) multiplet of the $ S+1$ edge states should remain, unless the gap is closed in the bulk.
-This means that the topological order of an even-$S$ AKLT state is protected by the global SU(2) symmetry.

-However, the corresponding topological order is rather fragile.
-Let us introduce the trivial tensor-product state $|\mathcal{D} \rangle = |\dots00000\ldots \rangle$.
-Once the SU(2) symmetry is lost, even in the presence of many other symmetries, the even-$S$ AKLT state can be adiabatically connected to $|\mathcal{D}\rangle$.
-We present such an interpolation explicitly in terms of Matrix Product States (MPS)~\cite{FNW-MPS1992,Kluemper-spin1-JphysA1991}.
-On a chain of length $L$ with periodic boundary conditions, a translation invariant MPS is given by
+If the Hamiltonian is SU$(2)$ invariant, the lowest $S+1$ degeneracy related to the edge should remain up to a finite strength of the perturbation.
+However, as a function of the perturbation strength, there is always a possibility that a $S=0$ state separates from the bulk, crosses the $S+1$ multiplet and becomes the ground state.
+Note that in such a process, the bulk gap need not close anywhere.
+Thus, it seems that an even-$S$ AKLT state is, strictly speaking, \emph{indistinct} from a trivial state, regardless of the presence of time reversal or SU$(2)$ symmetries.
+We demonstrate this explicitly in Sec.~\ref{example}, where we show that the $S=2$ AKLT state can be smoothly connected to a fully dimerized state.